CookieSource/wikijs/installation/calamares-online.md

 title: Install RebornOS online
 description:
 published: true
-date: 2022-12-08T11:37:59.939Z
+date: 2022-12-17T14:22:51.514Z
 tags: installer, calamares, online, install
 editor: markdown
 dateCreated: 2022-09-26T22:11:55.995Z
 ---

-> **Note**: This guide is for **Online Installation**.
+>  This guide is for **Online Installation**.
 For the *Offline Installation* guide, [click here](/en/installation/calamares-offline).

 > This guide assumes that you have already downloaded the Calamares-based RebornOS ISO, prepared a bootable live USB/DVD, and enabled booting from that USB/DVD in your boot priority settings (BIOS).
+{.is-info}

 When you first boot from the live ISO, you will see a menu of various boot modes:

 ![](/installer/online/calamares-grub-menu.png)

 Choose the first option (which is the default).
-If it fails to boot, choose the second option.
-And if that fails too, choose the third option.
+If it fails to boot, choose the second option, and if that fails too, choose the third option.

-When you boot successfully, you will be greeted with the ISO Welcome app:
+When you boot successfully, you will be greeted by the Welcome app:

 ![](/installer/online/calamares-welcome-1.jpeg)

-Ensure that you connected to the internet (WiFi or ethernet).
+Ensure that you connected to the internet (Wi-Fi or ethernet).
 Look for the appropriate settings in one of the buttons near the bottom right corner of your screen.

-> **Note**: Leave the *Update* toggle as it is (which is *on* by default), to update to the latest version of the installer before launching.
+> Leave the **Update** toggle as it is (which is *on* by default), to update to the latest version of the installer before launching.

-Click on the big *Install Online* button with the image of a blue icon:
+Click on the big **Install Online** button with the image of a blue icon:

 ![](/installer/online/calamares-install-online.png)